mcfdn/mcfdn.github.io/_posts/2014-02-04-pear-no-releases-available-for-package-pear-php-net.md

 ---
 layout: post
+title: Pear No Releases Available For Package Pear Php Net
+description: I was recently trying to install PHP CodeSniffer on a machine using PEAR but kept receiving the following error message
 ---
 This one is more of a note to self than anything else, but may help others as it's not that clear.